 The IUGT Committee provides a forum for networking, education and professional development for LES members working in public sector research organisations (PRO's) including universities and government research laboratories, industry and law firms and other professional service providers interested in technology transfer and commercialisation.

 The committee will identify issues, factors and methodologies used in giving value to IP portfolios or license deals.
 The goal would be to publish a practical overview of the valuation process with comments and recommendations as to approaches to such valuation.
-The committee will present an outline of its proposed publication to the Board of Delegates at its final meeting in 2010 and will present a publication by the last meeting in 2013.
-Unless extended, the committee will expire at the end of 2013.

 The Life Sciences Committee provides LESI and its constituent Member Societies with information and content in the Life Sciences field for educational, networking and promotion of the profession, and to encourage open dialogue among life sciences professionals.

 Patent & Technology Licensing